MigVega/SLAM2REF/README.md

 	doi          = {10.14459/2024MP1743877},
 	url          = {https://mediatum.ub.tum.de/1743877},
 	type         = {Dataset},
-	abstract     = {The ConSLAM BIM and GT Poses comprehends the 3D building information model (in IFC and Revit formats), manually elaborated based on the terrestrial laser scanner of the sequence 2 of ConSLAM, and the refined grounth truth (GT) poses (in TUM format) of the sessions 2, 3, 4 and 5 of the open-access Con{SLAM} dataset.
+	abstract     = {The ConSLAM BIM and GT Poses dataset comprehends the 3D building information model (in IFC and Revit formats), manually elaborated based on the terrestrial laser scanner of the sequence 2 of ConSLAM, and the refined ground truth (GT) poses (in TUM format) of the sessions 2, 3, 4 and 5 of the open-access Con{SLAM} dataset.
 This dataset can be found here: https://github.com/mac137/ConSLAM}, keywords     = {LiDAR; Multi-Session SLAM; Pose-Graph Optimization; Loop Closure; Long-term Mapping; Change Detection; {BIM} Update; {3D} Indoor Localization and Mapping}, language     = {en}
 }